benkaylor/Getting-and-Cleaning-Data-Project/README.md

 # Getting and Cleaning Data Coursera Course Project

-This is the course project for Getting and Cleaning Data, a coursera course by John Hopkins University.
+This is the course project for Getting and Cleaning Data, a Coursera course created by John Hopkins University.

 ## The **run_analysis.R** script does the following: